AliRezaJoodi/PIC_Projects/MotorDriver_UnipolarStepperMotor_RS232/README.md

 Note: The microcontroller has the role of UART to parallel converter
 Note: Included schematic and PCB layout with Proteus
+Note: It's a prototype and should get better

 ### Folder and Files Description
 It has included: